sugumarranganathan/voice-appointment-chatbot/README.md

 }
 ```

-The application then processes the cancellation.

 ---

-### 4. Reschedule an Appointment

-**User:**
+## Reschedule

+Example:

 > "Reschedule appointment number 2 to September 21 at 2:30 PM."

-The application updates the appointment date and time.
+The system updates the appointment.

-Example:
+Example result:

 ```text
 Appointment ID : 2